evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_N/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 527 liters.
-With the rear seat down, it is 1578 liters.
+The trunk offers a cargo capacity of 527 liters (18.6 CU FT).
+With the rear seat folded down, this expands to 1578 liters (55.7 CU FT).
 On the roof, you can load up to 80 kg (176.4 lbs).
-Roof rails are standard on this model, making it easy to mount the roof box or rack to the car.
-Under the hood, there is frunk with more storage room.
-This frunk is 24 liters (0.8 CU FT).
-The maxium weight of the car is 2660 kg (5864 lbs), and with the base weight of 2214 kg (4881 lbs), you can max load 446 kg (983 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Roof rails are standard for easy mounting of a roof box or rack.
+Additionally, there is a frunk (front trunk) with a storage capacity of 24 liters (0.8 CU FT).

+The vehicle’s maximum weight is 2660 kg (5864 lbs), with a base weight of 2214 kg (4881 lbs).
+This allows for a maximum load of 446 kg (983 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.
 446kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750 kg (3527/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1600 kg (3527 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/hyundai/ioniq_5/ioniq_5_n/trunk_1_st.jpg" title="Hyundai Ioniq 5 N" width="3000" height="2250"  >}}